vars1ty/NeoRS/README.md

 # NeoRS
 Personal NeoVim configuration for Rust Development.
 ## Features
-- LSP;
+- Rust LSP already configured and ready-to-go
-- ToggleTerm;
+- ToggleTerm
-- Beginner-friendly keybindings;
+- Beginner-friendly keybindings
-- A nice, dark color-scheme for your eyes;
+- A nice, dark color-scheme for your eyes
-- Hierarchy/NvimTree;
+- Hierarchy/NvimTree
-- Smooth scrolling in Inspect Mode;
+- Smooth scrolling in Inspect Mode
-- LSP Info on the right bottom corner of your screen;
+- LSP Info on the right bottom corner of your screen
-- Telescope;
+- Telescope
 - Tabs (with mouse support)

-You may also make it compatible with C-Sharp to an extent by swapping the set LSP from `rust-analyzer`, to `csharp-ls`.
+You may also make it compatible with other languages pretty easily with this config.
 ## Installation
 1. Backup your current NeoVim config (if any)
 2. `cd ~/.config`